FerreiraRaphael/zsh-settings/README.md

 ### Plugin Features

-#### Git Plugin
+#### Git & GitHub Features
-- Enhanced Git commands and aliases
+- Enhanced Git commands and aliases through Oh My Zsh
 - Repository status in prompt
+- Full Git and GitHub CLI autocompletion
+- Common Git operations simplified with aliases:
+  - `gst` for git status
+  - `ga` for git add
+  - `gcm` for git commit
-- Auto-completion for Git commands
+  - `gp` for git push
+  - And many more!

 #### Autosuggestions
 - As you type, you'll see suggested commands in gray